 Describe the agency policy for denial, reduction or termination of services.
 (OAR 411-032-0005 2 b H)

-If the consumer fails to meet program requirements they may be denied services.
+If the consumer fails to meet program requirements, they may be denied services.

-Denial - Consumers will be denied if their CAP score is above the service priority level 18, or if they have existing natural supports to help them with service needs.
+Denial - Consumers will be denied if their CAP score is above the service priority Level 18, or if they have existing natural supports to help them with service needs.

 OPI consumers are reassessed on, at least, an annual basis.
-Consumers who assess at a higher SPL than previous assessment may see a reduction in service hours.
+Consumers who assess at a higher SPL than at previous assessments may see a reduction in service hours.
 Reduction may happen when funding is reduced in order to further limit hours for budget purposes.

-Reduction – Consumers will have a reduction in OPI services if their CAPS assessment showed an improvement, if there was a reduction in risk of institutional care requirements, if they showed an increase in natural support systems (i.e. daughter moves in with them),
+Reduction – Consumers will have a reduction in OPI services if their CAPS assessment showed an improvement, if there was a reduction in risk of institutional care requirements, and/or if they showed an increase in natural support systems (e.g. daughter moves in with them),

 Current OPI consumers may be terminated if they fail to meet program requirements.

-Termination - Consumers will be terminated if their health improved above the service level above 18, if they have natural support, or if, they have a required mandatory fee and fail to pay their fee.
-If they fail to hire a home-care worker within 30 days they may be terminated from services.
-If they leave the home for 14 days without a return date and no communication with regards to plans, they could also be terminated.
+Termination - Consumers will be terminated if their health improves above the service Level 18, if they have natural support, or if they have a required mandatory fee and fail to pay their fee.
+If they fail to hire a home-care worker within 30 days, they may be terminated from services.
+If they leave the home for 14 days without a return date and no communication regarding future plans, they could also be terminated.

-If a consumer is denied, reduced or terminated from services, they will receive a letter of denial detailing the reasons along with a grievance procedure policy.
-They have 14 days to submit in writing a request for grievance to request a hearing.
+If a consumer is denied, reduced, or terminated from services, they will receive a letter of denial detailing the reasons along with a grievance procedure policy.
+They have 14 days to submit a grievance in writing to request a hearing.
 The policy describes the process and the appropriate contacts to lodge a formal grievance.
-The Executive Director of CAT or his designee is the grievance officer for the OPI program at CAT.
+The Executive Director of CAT, or his designee, is the grievance officer for the OPI program at CAT.

 Specify how the agency informs consumers of their right to grieve adverse eligibility and/or service determination decisions and how the agency handles consumer complaints.
 OAR 411-032-0005 2 b I)